 #2 Fix problems (or price accordingly)

 Homes with deferred maintenance and repair issues can take far longer to sell and can be subject to last-minute sale-cancellations.
 These homes also often sell for less than their legitimate market value.
 If you simply can’t afford to address critical issues, be prepared to work with your agent to price and market your home accordingly.
-The great thing about the Windermere Certified Listing, is that we will provide a 5-point pre-inspection for you at no cost!
-This will help you identify current or potential problems in your home before ever hits the market!

 #3 Don’t overprice your home (and/or refuse to negotiate)

 Getting top dollar is the dream of every seller.
 But it’s essential that you let the market dictate that price, not your emotions or financial situation.
 Allow your agent to research and prepare a market analysis that factors in the value of similar homes in the area, and trust those results.
-Check out our Insiders’ Guide to Selling Your Home (without any stress or surprises!) for more tips and tricks on pricing your home!

 #4 Use quality photos